Egg Dosa Recipe (Mutta Dosa)

 Table of Contents

 Breakfast is my favorite meal of the day.
-I like having a nice filling breakfast that keeps me full until lunch, and then there is no mid-meal snacking.
+I like having a filling breakfast that keeps me full until lunch, so I don’t snack in the middle.
 Dosa solves this purpose very well.
 Now, the best thing about dosa is that if you have the batter ready, you can make it in many ways.
 This egg dosa is one of our favorite variations.

-It is the traditional dosa topped with eggs and spices.
-You will see many versions of this dish, but the one I am sharing in this post is how I make it at home.
+You will see many versions of this dish, but the one I am sharing in this post is how I learned to. make it from a street vendor in Chennai.

 Ingredients

-You can use any green chilies that are available.
+- Green chillies – You can use any green chillies available.
 Serrano peppers, jalapenos, and Thai green chilies are some examples.

 How To Make Mutta Dosa